Effective Muscle Relaxer Non Prescription: Best Options for Muscle Spasms and Neck Pain

 A common question arises: is ibuprofen a muscle relaxer?
 From a medical standpoint, ibuprofen is not a direct muscle relaxer; however, it effectively reduces the inflammatory process.
 Once the swelling subsides, the muscle stops contracting defensively and begins to relax naturally.

-For residents of New York who prefer a personalized approach, Zhanna Feldsher, M.D. offers exclusive concierge medical services.
-Dr. Feldsher provides professional home medical assistance, traveling to the patient's home to perform examinations and prescribe appropriate treatment plans.
-Learn more about home doctor visits in New York on the provider’s official page.
+For those who prefer a personalized approach, exclusive concierge medical services offer professional home medical assistance, where a provider travels directly to the patient's home to perform examinations and prescribe appropriate treatment plans.
+Learn more about home doctor visits on the provider’s official page.

 2. Topical Therapy (Gels and Ointments)